 Fun Facts About Canyonlands National Park

 Canyonlands was the 31st National Park to be designated in September of 1964 by Congress and President Lyndon B. Johnson.

-The city of Moab was filled with hundreds of Jeeps everywhere, many of them custom built and costing two to three times what a standard Jeep costs.
+The city of Moab was filled with hundreds of Jeeps everywhere, many of them custom-built and costing two to three times what standard Jeep costs.
 I had no idea how seriously people took their off-roading.
 I was getting a bad case of Jeep envy.
 Fortunately, I left town after a couple of days before I could do anything stupid.